Now

 One CEO.
 One finance office.
 One marketing budget.
 The operations staff stays local—each building needs its own crew running the physical plant and managing events day-of.
 But the duplicated executive layer, the competing sales teams, the redundant back office—that consolidates.
 The SCC's operating costs went up 103 percent when the Summit opened because the organization was built to run one building and suddenly had two.
 KCC doesn't add overhead.
 It reduces it.

 And who runs it?
 One organization has been self-sustaining for thirty years, completed a major expansion, and operates 300 events a year in a facility its market demands.
-The other took on $1.9 billion in debt for a building that came in $300 million over budget, watched its reserves drop from $200 million to $25 million, and is now exploring a pivot into sports and entertainment—business lines it has never operated, in a facility not built for the job, in a city that already has a stadium, two arenas, two major concert halls, and countless smaller venues.
+The other took on $1.9 billion in debt for a building that came in $300 million over budget, and is now exploring a pivot into sports and entertainment33—business lines it has never operated, in a facility not built for the job, in a city that already has a stadium, two arenas, two major concert halls, and countless smaller venues.
 If a corporate board were looking at two divisions with these track records, the answer would be obvious.

 Crosslake makes Bellevue a credible convention city.
 It also makes Bellevue the natural operator of the regional convention business.
-A Meydenbauer attendee can be at Pike Place Market in twelve minutes, at a Husky game in twenty, at SeaTac in under an hour with one transfer.
+A Meydenbauer attendee can reach Pike Place Market, Husky Stadium, and SeaTac on the same system — no car, no parking.
 The train does what used to require staying in Seattle.
 "Book Meydenbauer, visit Seattle" is a stronger regional pitch than two public facilities undercutting each other—and the Commons is what makes the pitch work.
 A living Pike Street corridor between the Market and Capitol Hill generates daily foot traffic at Westlake Station, daily visitors to Pike Place, daily customers for every hotel and restaurant on this walk.
 It isn't a competitor to Bellevue's convention business.
 It's an amenity that enhances it.
 The train connects them.
 The Commons gives the connection a reason.

 That's the coalition.
 Three appointing authorities, each with a reason to say yes.
 A regional convention brand that's stronger than either city's solo pitch.
 An Arch that opens to the public.
 And a KC executive who brokers the deal—not as a favor to Seattle, but because the county created this structure, the county is paying for both sides of its dysfunction, and the county is the only level of government with the authority and the incentive to fix it.